 They pointed forward to Christ. - 9.
-To what does the Sabbath of the fourth commandment direct the mind?
-Back to creation. - "For in six days the Lord made heaven and earth, the sea, and all that in them is, and rested the seventh day; wherefore [for this reason] the Lord blessed the Sabbath day, and hallowed it."
+To what does the Sabbath of the fourth commandment direct the mind?-Back to creation. - "For in six days the Lord made heaven and earth, the sea, and all that in them is, and rested the seventh day; wherefore [for this reason] the Lord blessed the Sabbath day, and hallowed it."
 Ex.
 20:11.
 It is not, then, a shadow of "things to come," but a memorial of God's creative power, and therefore excluded from the sabbaths "which are a shadow of things to come." - 10.
 Were there any sabbath days in the old dispensation that were local and shadowy? - "In the seventh month, in the first day of the month, shall ye have a sabbath."

 Lev.
 23: 24.
 "Also the tenth day of this seventh month there shall be a day of atonement. . . .
 It shall be unto you a sabbath of rest, and ye shall afflict your souls."
 Verses 27-32. - 11.
 What were these days for? - "These are the feasts of the Lord, which ye shall proclaim to be holy convocations, to offer an offering made by fire unto the Lord, a burnt-offering, and a meat-offering, a sacrifice, and drink-offerings, everything upon his day."
 Verse 37. - 12.
 Were these entirely distinct from the seventh-day Sabbath? - "Beside the Sabbaths of the Lord, and beside your gifts, and beside all your vows, and beside all your free-will offerings, which ye give unto the Lord."
 Verse 38. - Notes.
 It is very evident from the study of this subject that the "Sabbath of the Lord" and the shadowy sabbaths were altogether different institutions, and that they were for widely different purposes.
-The first was to commemorate God's great creative work, while the others were shadows, pointing to the substance-Christ.
-When he to whom they directed the mind was come, they were no longer needed; for since his death the memory of him is preserved through the memorial of the Lord's Supper.

-Dr. Adam Clarke says: "The apostle speaks here in reference to some particulars of the handwriting of ordinances, which had been taken away; viz., the distinction of meats and drinks, what was clean and what unclean, according to the law; and the necessity of observing certain holy-days or festivals, such as the new muons and particular sabbaths, or those which should be observed with more than ordinary solemnity; all these had been taken out of the way and nailed to the cross, and were no longer of moral obligation.
+The first was to commemorate God's great creative work, while the others were shadows, pointing to the substance- Christ.
+When he to whom they directed the mind was come, they were no longer needed; for since his death the memory of him is preserved through the memorial of the Lord's Supper. - Dr. Adam Clarke says: "The apostle speaks here in reference to some particulars of the handwriting of ordinances, which had been taken away; viz., the distinction of meats and drinks, what was clean and what unclean, according to the law; and the necessity of observing certain holy-days or festivals, such as the new moons and particular sabbaths, or those which should be observed with more than ordinary solemnity; all these had been taken out of the way and nailed to the cross, and were no longer of moral obligation.
 There is no intimation here that the Sabbath was done away, or that its moral use was superseded, by the introduction of Christianity.
-I have shown elsewhere that, Remember the Sabbath day, to keep it holy, is a command of perpetual obligation, and can never be superseded but by the final termination of time.
-As it is a type of that rest which remains for the people of God, of an eternity of bliss, it must continue in full force till that eternity arrives; for no type ever ceases till the antitype be come.
-Besides, it is not clear that the apostle refers at all to the Sabbath in this place, whether Jewish or Christian; $\sigma a\beta \beta a \tau \omega v$, of sabbaths or weeks, most probably refers to their feasts of weeks, of which much has been said in the notes on the Pentateuch."-

-Notes on Col. 2: 16.
+I have shown elsewhere that, Remember the Sabbath day, to keep it holy, is a command of perpetual obligation." - Notes on Col. 2:16.
+Justin Edwards says, in a note on Col. 2:16, that "the days referred to are those required to be observed in the ceremonial law - days associated by God with meats, drinks, and new moons.
+The passage does not refer to the Sabbath of the moral law, associated with the commands forbidding theft, murder, and adultery.
+This weekly Sabbath was never against men or contrary to them, but was always for them, and promotive of their highest good.
+The observance of it caused them to ride upon the high places of the earth, and to possess the heritage of God's people." - Notes on the New Testament, published by the American Tract Society.